 There is currently no public trading market for Cyclerion common stock.
-Cyclerion intends to apply to have its common stock authorized for listing on the Nasdaq Global Market under the symbol "CYCN".
+Cyclerion has applied to have its common stock authorized for listing on the Nasdaq Global Market under the symbol "CYCN."
 Cyclerion has not and will not set the initial price of its common stock.
 The initial price will be established by the public markets.